-Once the new infrastructure was in place and the house/garage underway, HAPI was contacted by a 75-year-old widow who was seeking to obtain home ownership, but had very limited repayment ability.
+Once the new infrastructure was in place and the house/garage underway, HAPI was contacted by a 75-year-old widow who was limited repayment ability.
 HAPI's CDFI staff was assisted her in obtaining financing at 1 percent interest, which, along with other assistance programs that were also brought to the table, allowed her to keep her payments below the amount she had been paying for rent.
 Now, she is able to live in an affordable and safe home of which she can be proud.